Consumer Igniter Failures Part 2

 I also used standard ematches in some miniature photography for my UKFR enamel badges.
 Based on the flame and effect from un-shrouded consumer ematches I was expecting a slow flame.
 What happened was more of a “pop” and quite a significant flare-up.

 This lead me then to consider the possibility that the igniter head in consumer ematches is not as powerful as the igniter head in standard ematches.
-This could explain both my failures but also the strange case where many of my Forum members who use standard ematches to light visco have never encountered an issue with them.
+This could explain both my failures but also the strange case where many of my readers who use standard ematches to light visco have never encountered an issue with them.

 My first port of call in testing this theory was to physically examine the igniter heads of each type of ematch.
 As you can see in the photo below, the standard ematch igniter head is bigger and more bulbous than the consumer ematch igniter head.